raduciobanu22/docs/docs/basics/quickstart.md

 When the page is loaded, the "Hello from Kadena ⛓🕸!" message is retrieved as a result of calling the `kapy.hello` smart contract function that we've deployed to our local pact server.

 Congratulations!
-You've done it, our first Kadena Dapp is completed!.
+You've done it, our first Kadena Dapp is completed!
 We hope this guide was useful to quickly learn the basics of Kadena Dapp development.
 For more advanced tutorials visit our [tutorials section](#).